How Many Diapers Your Baby Needs Per Day (Age-wise Chart)

 - What if Your Baby’s Wet Diaper Count Is Too High?

 If you have not read your antenatal books properly, then your baby’s diaper usage may startle you.
 If you think that babies poop and pee like adults, then you are highly mistaken.
 The first year after delivery can be an extremely demanding year, where you will be struggling with your baby’s feeding and diaper changing schedule.
-Here in the following article, we will get your facts right and let you know how many diapers your little one will require on a daily basis.
+In the following article, we will give the facts and let you know how many diapers your little one will require daily.
 The aim is not to scare the newbie-parents but to prepare you mentally to deal with your baby’s diaper changing requirements.

-How Many Diapers Should Your Infant Normally Use A Day?
+How Many Diapers Should Your Infant Normally Use in a Day?

 We shall acquaint you with the average diaper usage as per the age of your baby in the following paragraphs:

-As your baby turns one month old, you may notice fewer soiled diapers, and thus you may notice that your baby may require up to 4 to 6 diapers in a day.
+As your baby turns one month old, you may notice fewer soiled diapers, and you’ll see that your baby may require up to 4 to 6 diapers in a day.
 If your baby is exclusively on breast milk, then he may have more soiled diapers in comparison to a baby who is on formula milk.
-Breast milk is easy to digest, which means more poops and thus more soiled diapers.
+Breast milk is easy to digest, which means more poops and more soiled diapers.

-How Many Diapers Per Day by Age Chart (Up to 1 Year)
+3. How Many Diapers Baby Needs Per Day

 Here in the following chart, we have discussed how many diapers your baby may require on daily and monthly bases.